GrowNYC Farm Beginnings

 About

-GrowNYC Farm Beginnings is an high-participation foundations course developed for participants with farming experience to begin the process of building their own farm businesses.
-Participants will focus on learning foundational components of building a farm business, apply their learnings through developing concepts for their business, and learn in community with peers, subject matter experts, and experienced farmer-owners.
-This program has provided foundational training and support for many farm businesses who supply our Greenmarkets and grow food for New Yorkers, and we are excited to welcome the next cohort.
+GrowNYC Farm Beginnings is an high-participation foundations course for experienced farm workers to build their own farm businesses.
+Participants will apply their learnings through developing a farm business concept and will learn in community with peers and experienced farmer-owners.
+This program has provided training for many farm businesses who feed New York, and we are excited to welcome the next cohort.

 Course format